 An action requiring significant difficulty or expense, when considering the resources and circumstances of the employer, in relationship to the cost or difficulty of providing a specific accommodation.
 Undue hardship refers not only to financial difficulty, but to reasonable accommodations that are unduly extensive, substantial, or disruptive, or those that would fundamentally alter the nature or operation of the business.
 An employer must assess on a case-by-case basis whether a particular reasonable accommodation would cause undue hardship.

 Pursuant to the ADA, the College will provide reasonable accommodation(s) to all qualified employees with known disabilities, where their disability affects the performance of their essential job functions, except where doing so would be unduly disruptive or would result in an undue hardship.

-An employee with a disability is responsible for requesting an accommodation in writing to the Director of Human Resources and provide appropriate documentation.
-The Director of Human Resources, in cooperation with the Coordinator of Equity & Compliance, will work with the employee’s supervisor to identify which essential functions of the position are affected by the employee’s disability and what reasonable accommodations could enable the employee to perform those duties.
+An employee with a disability is responsible for requesting accommodation in writing to the Director of Human Resources and providing appropriate documentation.
+The Director of Human Resources, in cooperation with the Coordinator of Equity and Compliance, will work with the employee’s supervisor to identify which essential functions of the position are affected by the employee’s disability and what reasonable accommodations could enable the employee to perform those duties.

 Some common types of Reasonable Accommodations include, but are not limited to:

 Applicants needing accommodation to enable them to participate in the recruitment, application, and selection process may direct their requests to Human Resources at 620-665-3495.
 The request should be made at least three (3) business days prior to the date of need.